kubernetes-sigs/promo-tools/README.md

 Using CIP to promote images requires four pieces:

 1. promoter manifest(s)
-2. source registry
+2. source repository
-3. destination registry
+3. destination repository
-4. service account for writing into destination registry
+4. service account for writing into destination repository

 ## Promoter manifests

 A promoter manifest has two sub-fields:

-1. `registries`
+1. `repositories`
 2. `images`

 In addition there are 2 types of manifests, *plain* and *thin*.
 The difference is in how they are written, not their content.
-A plain manifest has both `registries` and `images` in one YAML file.
+A plain manifest has both `repositories` and `images` in one YAML file.
 On the other hand, a thin manifest splits these two fields up into 2 separate YAML files.
-In practice, thin manifests are preferred because they work better when modifying these YAMLs at scale; for example, the [k8sio-manifests-dir][k8s.io Github repo] only uses thin manifests because it allows `images` to be easily modified in PRs, whereas the more sensitive `registries` field remains tightly controlled by a handful of owners.
+In practice, thin manifests are preferred because they work better when modifying these YAMLs at scale; for example, the [k8sio-manifests-dir][k8s.io Github repo] only uses thin manifests because it allows `images` to be easily modified in PRs, whereas the more sensitive `repositories` field remains tightly controlled by a handful of owners.

 ### Plain manifest example

 ```
-registries:
+repositories:
 - name: gcr.io/myproject-staging-area # publicly readable, does not need a service account for access
-  src: true # mark it as the source registry (required)
+  src: true # mark it as the source repository (required)
 - name: gcr.io/myproject-production
   service-account: foo@google-containers.iam.gserviceaccount.com
 images: